CloudKlass/Azure-Admin/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 1. Select **+ Add**, from the drop-down menu, select **Add role assignment**.

 1. On the **Add role assignment** blade, search for and select the **Virtual Machine Contributor**.
 The Virtual machine contributor role lets you manage virtual machines, but not access their operating system or manage the virtual network and storage account they are connected to.
-This is a good role for the Help Desk.
+This is a good role for the IT Lab Administrators.
 Select **Next**.

     >**Did you know?** Azure originally provided only the **Classic** deployment model.
 This has been replaced by the **Azure Resource Manager** deployment model.
 As a best practice, do not use classic resources.